Khalid-Ali-Farah/02_dice/README.md

 ## Installation

-To install Dice, you need to have Flutter installed on your system.
+To install Dice App, you need to have Flutter installed on your system.